Welcoming, LGBTQ-Friendly Church

 College Park Baptist Church fully welcomes and affirms all persons without distinction regarding race, ethnicity, national origin, class, sexual orientation, gender identity, or any other human category.

-College Park is NOT your typical baptist Church in Greensboro, NC.
-It has been affirming and welcoming of gay Christians for many years.
-Our gay-friendly church has many LGBT members, in addition to gay/lesbian leadership, deacons and staff members.
+College Park is NOT your typical baptist church in Greensboro, NC.
+It has been affirming and welcoming of all for many years.
+Our gay-friendly church has many LGBT members, in addition to gay/lesbian ministers, deacons and staff members.
 In 2000, Michael Usey’s Bible & Homosexuality Study provided important conversations not only for our members, but for the community and across the world.
 In early 2012, we fought hard against passage of Amendment One in NC.
 In 2016, we fought for the repeal of HB2 and held a rally more than 1,000 packing the sanctuary (see videos below).
 We perform same-sex weddings, and welcome many that have been beaten up by the Bible at other churches!
 The photo above shows three wonderful weddings at College Park, including our Associate Minister Lin Story-Bunce and her wife Caryanne in 2014.